-For this post, we will concentrate on the average life span of a honey bee.
-But, we will give some honorary mentions to a few other species you may find in your backyard.
+For this post, we will concentrate on the average lifespan of honeybees.
+But we will give some honorary mentions to a few other species you may find in your backyard.

 How long does a Honey Bee live?

 A honey bee colony is like the human body.
-Every day, cells in your body die and are disposed of, but the rest of you lives on.
+Every day, cells in your body die and are disposed of, but the rest of you live on.

-Different types of cells live for a different length of time based on what they do.
+Different types of cells live for different lengths of time based on what they do.
 The same principle applies to honey bees.

-Let’s look at the lifespan of our different types of bees.
+The honey bee’s life span would depend on its role in the colony.
+Let’s look at the lifespan of our different types of honeybees.

 How Long Does A Queen Bee Live?

-A queen honey bee life span is important to the survival of the colony.
+The life span of a queen honey bee is important to the survival of the colony.
 Her sole responsibility is laying eggs and keeping the hive populated.
 Every time her daughters leave the hive, there’s no guarantee they’ll make it back.
 A queen bee makes sure that there’s always a backup worker available.

-If she lives so long, why do beekeepers queen bees?
+If she lives so long, why do beekeepers raise queen bees?

 How Long Does A Worker Bee Live?

-As they prepare for winter, the level of activity reduces.
-The queen stops laying eggs to reduce the resources needed to get the colony through the cold season.
-The foraging activity grinds to a halt and the purpose of the worker bee is to keep themselves and the queen warm enough to get through the winter.
+As the bees prepare for winter, the level of activity reduces.
+The queens stopped laying eggs to reduce the resources needed to get the colonies through the cold season.
+The foraging activity grinds to a halt, and the purpose of the worker bees is to keep themselves and the queen warm enough to survive the winter.